Prison gang: Operations and activities

 However, prison gangs cannot extort drug dealers whom they cannot harm in jail; for American prison gangs, this usually means members of other races (the county jails segregate them based upon race).
 They also cannot extort taxes from people who do not anticipate incarceration because there is no threat of facing violence in prison.
 And they cannot tax those outside the jurisdiction of a jail controlled by the gang.
 Non-incarcerated prison gang members collect taxes and regulate fraud and imposters acting as tax collectors.
 Taxpayers also ensure that their money is going to the right hands because consequences otherwise would be severe.

 Political scientist David Skarbeck writes, "Like the stationary bandit, prison gangs provide governance institutions that allow illicit markets to flourish.
 They adjudicate disputes and protect property rights.
 They orchestrate violence so that it is relatively less disruptive.
 They do not do this because they are benevolent dictators but because they profit from doing so.
 In addition to governing prisons, gangs are also an important source of governance to the criminal world outside of prison.
 They wield tremendous power over street gangs, specifically those participating in the drug trade.
 Because of this power, governance from behind bars helps illicit markets to flourish on the streets."

 The way that prison gangs consolidate and maintain power is also comparable to how actors behave in Charles Tilly's predatory theory of state-building model.
 Prison gangs engage in "war making," or monopolizing on force and occupying the power vacuum of state authority.
 They eliminate rivals (in the US mostly along racial lines) within their territories, and in doing so they carry out "state making."
 Gangs offer protection to their members, affiliates, and clients.
 They also extract or collect taxes from client gangs and those in the trade to maintain and expand their system.

 One of the cities in South Africa – Cape Town – has its own history of gang activity dating back to the 19th century.
-One of the authors that wrote about African gangs recorded in one of his books.
-Gang activity escalated with the establishment in an area known as the Cape Flats.
+One of the authors that wrote about African gangs recorded in one of his books that gang activity escalated with the establishment in an area known as the Cape Flats.
 Many young men turned to gangs for protection, opportunity, and a sense of belonging.